jdoujet/TTM_business_back_node_api_postgres/README.md

 Back end for the project Track My Market users and managers sides , this projet is configure with CI CD, automatic deployment is done to heroku when merging or pushing in the main branch.

-Please refer to this repository for the front end for users made with the framework Flutter: https://github.com/sarra-ait-yahia/TMM.git
+Please refer to this repository for the front end for users made with the framework Flutter: <br />
+https://github.com/sarra-ait-yahia/TMM.git

-Please refer to this repository for the front end for managers made with the framework VueJS: https://github.com/jdoujet/TMM_business.git
+Please refer to this repository for the front end for managers made with the framework VueJS: <br />
+https://github.com/jdoujet/TMM_business.git

 ## Stack